taverntesting/tavern/docs/source/grpc.md

     module: server/helloworld_pb2_grpc
 ```

-This will attempt to import the given module and register all the protos in it.
+This will attempt to import the given module (it should not be a Python file, but the path to the module containing the
+existing stubs) and register all the protos in it.

 #### Specifying a folder with some protos in